oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Q: I'd love to contribute to open source, but I'm not sure I have enough time during the summer to do a GSoC project.
 Can I still help out?**

 A: Yes, GSoC might not be the best choice if you don't have enough time during the summer.
-However, you can start contributing to Oppia by following the instruction in the contributors' guide carefully ([Oppia Web](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), [Oppia Android](https://github.com/oppia/oppia-android/wiki/Contributing-to-Oppia-android)).
+However, you can start contributing to Oppia by following the instructions in the contributors' guide ([Oppia Web](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), [Oppia Android](https://github.com/oppia/oppia-android/wiki/Contributing-to-Oppia-android)).

 **Q: Why doesn't Oppia provide difficulty levels for projects?**

-A: Difficulty can vary from person to person depending on the skills required which is why we list all the prerequisite skills of each project.
+A: Difficulty can vary from person to person depending on the skills required which is why we list all the prerequisite skills for each project.

 ## Dates and Deadlines